Post

 \[\begin{gather*} k_1y_1(x_0) + k_2y_2(x_0) = 0 \\ k_1y_1^{\prime}(x_0) + k_2y_2^{\prime}(x_0) = 0 \end{gather*} \label{eqn:linear_system}\tag{11}\]

-This can be expressed as the vector equation:
+This can be expressed in the form of a vector equation:

 \[\left[\begin{matrix} y_1(x_0) & y_2(x_0) \\ y_1^{\prime}(x_0) & y_2^{\prime}(x_0) \end{matrix}\right] \left[\begin{matrix} k_1 \\ k_2 \end{matrix}\right] = 0 \label{eqn:vector_equation}\tag{12}\]